Louise G. Rabinovitch: Electricity experiments

 In 1909 "Before 150 members of the American Electro-Therapeutic Association in New York.
 Dr. Rabinovitch electrocuted a rabbit.
 When it was pronounced dead, she restored it to normal life.
 In Paris a woman pronounced dead from an overdose of morphine was restored a year ago, and is still living."

 By 1910 her electrical experiments had progressed to human subjects.
 A newspaper headline proclaimed, "Device of woman doctor relieves man from pain while his toes are amputated at Hartford Hospital.
 Patient laughs during ordeal and does not feel knife."
 The operation was performed at St. Francis Hospital in Hartford, CT to remove four frozen toes.
 The surgery was described: When the man have been made ready for the operation straps were fastened about his legs at points designated by Dr Rabinovitch.
 On these straps were electrodes to which were attached wires connecting with a battery.
 The electricity was turned on, and it numbed the legs below the knees much as cocaine would.
 The patient was blindfolded and the surgeons went to work.
 The toes were amputated and the patient soon was released from the electrical attachments."

 Writing

 Rabinovitch edited the Journal of Mental Pathology which also published articles authored by her.

 In 1901 she wrote an article on what we would term today Fetal Alcohol Spectrum Disorder: Alcoholism of the parents is the major cause responsible for the birth of idiot and imbecile children.
 Alcoholism not only causes idiocy and imbecility of The offspring, but also acts as a strong factor in reducing birth rate and increasing death rate.
 Children of alcoholic parents, if not idiots and imbeciles, are apt to be invalid in many other ways and are prone to die in infancy of meningitis.

 Later work

-Dr. Rabinovitch was counted on the 1940 US Census living in Kings County, New York.
-She was 72 years old and her stated occupation was chemist.

-In 1937 Rabinovitch was involved in a lawsuit to gain a patent on Woolf's Hypozone, a chemical antiseptic.
+In 1937, Rabinovitch was involved in a lawsuit to gain a patent on Woolf's Hypozone, a chemical antiseptic.
 It was determined she did not have a right to the patent.